solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 code under tests loads that data using the *Get*, *GetItems* or *TryGet* methods.
 Then after test, instead of recording which method was called, you can simply check the contents of the repository, because that's what we're really interested in: the end result.
 Everything happening in between is just implementation details.

-For example, testing article import that saves the articles as ArticlePages in the content repository:
+For example, consider testing article import that saves the articles as ArticlePages in the content repository:

 ```
 [TestMethod]